farizrahman4u/recurrentshop/README.md

 # Have questions?

-Create an issue or drop me an email (fariz@datalog.ai).
+Create an issue or drop me an email (farizrahman4u@gmail.com).